youngrichu/quicksnip/snippets/python/datetime-utilities/day-pf-the-week-string.md

 ---
-title: Determine Day of the Week
+title: Day of the Week String
-description: Calculates the day of the week for a given date.
+description: Gets the string of the day of the week for a given date.
 author: axorax
-tags: python,datetime,weekday,utility
+tags: datetime,weekday
 ---

 ```py